 Tintri is a virtual machine specific storage system that offers either an all-flash storage system or a hybrid system using disk drives for primary storage.
-Standard SSDs including 3D NAND versions are used to provide a NFS or SMB accessed storage system.
+Standard SSDs including 3D NAND versions are used to provide an NFS or SMB accessed storage system.
+An all NVMe version, T7000, is also available.
 Initially, only VMware support was available but RHEL, OpenStack and Hyper-V have been added.

 NAND Flash is used to enhance the performance of the log-structured filesystem at the core of Tintri systems.
 Use of flash accelerates write performance by allowing the system to acknowledge a write and then coalesce data before storing it across multiple solid-state drive modules.
 Recently accessed data is stored both in system DRAM and in a flash read cache, enhancing read performance.